 Can you use a CPN for a background check?

-The nine-digit credit privacy number, or CPN, resembles a social security number but is unrelated to a person’s name or any other private information.
+The nine-digit credit privacy number, or CPN, resembles a social security number but is unrelated to a person’s name or private information.
 Some people use a CPN to safeguard their privacy.
-And also prevent their personal data from showing up on their credit reports.cpn
+And also prevent their data from showing up on their credit reports.cpn

 Using a CPN for a background check is not optimal.
-Because it is against the law and may result in serious consequences.
+Because it is against the law and may result in severe consequences.
 Using a CPN for a background check is taking into account identity fraud.
-Because it cannot bind to a person’s real name or other personal information.
-Additionally, using a CPN to conduct a background check can result in providing inaccurate or false information.
-Which can have detrimental effects on both the individual and the employer.
+Because it cannot bind to a person’s real name or other personal information, using a CPN to conduct a background check can result in inaccurate or false information, harming the individual and the employer.

 See Also: 13 Best Free & Paid Secure Password Generator Tools